swup/docs/src/docs/options/options.md

 ## cache

-Swup has a built-in cache and will keep previously loaded pages in memory.
+Swup's built-in [cache](/api/cache/) keeps previously loaded pages in memory.
 This drastically improves speed but should be disabled for highly dynamic sites that need up-to-date responses on each request.
 Defaults to `true`.